 Innovations in Saddle Design: Raising the Bar for Comfort

-BiSaddle, for instance, offers a split and width-adjustable platform that lets you fine-tune the shape to your own sit bone spacing and create a central relief channel.
+BiSaddle, for instance, offers a split and width-adjustable platform that lets you fine-tune the shape to your sit bone spacing and create a central relief channel.
 Many riders who once battled pain and flare-ups have found significant relief by switching to scientifically designed saddles like these.

 Real-World Results